dutzi/react-route-transition/readme.md

 If you are not using react-router you can still use react-route-transition, only you need to provide `<TransitionProvider>` two props:

 - `push: (path: History.Path, state?: History.LocationState) => void` - an object with a single function called `push` that accepts a path (string) and an optional state.
+When calling that push method the current route should change.
-- `location: { pathname: History.Path }` - an object with a prop named pathname that is the current path.
+- `location: { pathname: History.Path }` - an object with a prop named `pathname` that listens to path changes and updates accordingly.

 Also, you will need to import `<TransitionProvider>` from `react-route-transition/core`: